 What fuse protection should we use?

 This depends on voltage and on the size and model of the mixer.
 Please see data sheets / manuals for further information.
-In general the Inversina requires quite little energy compared to other laboratory equipment – the 2L, 20L and 50L Inversina even just need a regular 110V outlet, just like your phone!
+In general the Inversina requires quite little energy compared to other laboratory equipment – the 2L, 20L and 50L Inversina even just need a regular 110V outlet.

 What containers can be used with the Manual Inversina?

-The mini Inversina comes with a 1.5L PET bottle, the 2L bottle with suitable rubber rings is optional.
+The Manual Inversina comes with a 1.5L PET bottle, the 2L bottle with suitable rubber rings is optional.
 The brush insert can be used to fit smaller containers, such as vials.